Carreau/phd-dissertation/parts/part4.rst

 experiments.
 How actin contribute to cortical tension is still an open question that needs to be addressed in the cell geometry.
-Whereas actin polymerisation outside a liposome has been shown to generate inward pressure :cite:`[missing citation ...]`, how this can be translated to tension  in a different geometry is not yet clear. `In vitro` assay are on their way to mimic actin dynamics in cells :cite:`missing citation ...` and will allow to unveil the mechanism of tension build up by actin dynamics, which is the remaining module that need to be understood.
+Whereas actin polymerisation outside a liposome has been shown to generate inward pressure , how this can be translated to tension  in a different geometry is not yet clear. `In vitro` assay are on their way to mimic actin dynamics in cells :cite:`AbuShah2014` and will allow to unveil the mechanism of tension build up by actin dynamics, which is the remaining module that need to be understood.
 The effect of myosin and of the membrane being clarified in this study.